AutoMapper/AutoMapper/docs/Construction.md

 This works for both LINQ projections and in-memory mapping.

-You can also disable constructor mapping :
+You can also disable constructor mapping:

 ```c#
 Mapper.Initialize(cfg => cfg.DisableConstructorMapping());
 ```

-You can configure which constructors are mapped:
+You can configure which constructors are considered for the destination object:

 ```c#
 // don't map private constructors